-If you have a limited budget and a wider audience to cater to, content marketing is a good way to start building your network of a loyal customer base.
+If you have a limited budget and a wider audience to cater to, content marketing is a good way to start building your network of loyal customers base.
 It also improves your search engine ranking and will also amplify your social media reach.
-Engaging content gains organic traction and will also help providers improve their offering.
+Engaging content gains organic traction and will also help providers improve their offerings.

 - Email Marketing Strategy